France Facing 'One Of Worst Deficits' In Its History: Minister

-Paris: France now has "one of the worst" public deficits in its modern history, the newly-installed Economy Minister said Tuesday, confirming new taxes on the wealthy and big businesses are on the table to get finances back in order.
+France now has“one of the worst” public deficits in its modern history, the newly-installed finance Minister said Tuesday, confirming new taxes on the wealthy and big businesses are on the table to get finances back in order.

 “Apart from one or two one-off crisis years in the past 50 (years), we have one of the worst deficits in our history,” Armand told broadcaster France Inter.